 A great option for travelling around Southern Spain is to rent a car.
 This really makes it easy to get off the beaten path and visit smaller towns while also not having to be constantly paying attention to the train or bus timetables!

 Driving time from Seville to Cadiz will be approximately 1 hour and 20 minutes along the main highway.

 We recommend using Rentalcars.com to find great deals on car rental in Spain – click here to browse car hire options in Spain.

 If you prefer to enjoy Cadiz on a day tour from Seville then this full-day tour is a good option.
 It includes visiting the main sites of Cadiz with an experienced guide and transfers from your accommodation.
 Click here to check availability.

 Seville to Cadiz BlaBlaCar

 A great option for budget-conscious travellers who want to plan a Cadiz day trip from Seville is to use BlaBlaCar – a ride-sharing service.
 There tend to be frequent rides available for the Seville to Cadiz route with prices being cheaper than both the train and bus.
 Click here to browse availability on BlaBlaCar

 One day in Cadiz Itinerary

-Once you’ve decided on your prefered mode of transport for getting to Cadiz, it’s time to start making the most of your one day in Cadiz!
-Here’s how we suggested spending your time in the city, then consider booking a guided walking tour or, if you’d like to get a bit more active, this bicycle tour could also be a great choice.
+Once you’ve decided on your preferred mode of transport for getting to Cadiz, it’s time to start making the most of your one day in Cadiz!
+If you’d like to have a guide for some historical context in the city, then consider booking a guided walking tour or, if you’d like to get a bit more active, this bicycle tour could also be a great choice.

 If you’re walking around Cadiz, climbing to a viewpoint or have seen pictures of the city before, then chances are the Cadiz Cathedral is the monument that is most recognisable to you.